google-research/circuit_training/README.md

    * Downloading the placement cost binary into your system path.
    * Downloading the circuit-training code.

-Using the code at `HEAD` with the nightly release of tf-agents is recommended.
+Using the code at `HEAD` with the nightly release of TF-Agents is recommended.

 ```shell
 # Installs TF-Agents with nightly versions of Reverb and TensorFlow 2.x